Future-House/edison-client-docs/docs/phoenix_guidelines.md

 | What's the latest on green chemistry? | Using literature search, find recent advances in green chemistry methods for esterification reactions.
 Focus on catalysts and reaction conditions that minimize environmental impact. |

 ## 8. Iterate.
-Take some time to write your first Phoenix query so you can avoid the common caveats listed above.
+Take some time to write your first Phoenix query so you can avoid the common pitfalls listed above.
 However, trial and error will be your best guide to develop a deep intuition on how to best use the system.
 Start with familiar molecules or reactions.
 While Phoenix can handle complex multi-step workflows, begin with simpler queries for faster results and quicker iteration can help you refine your queries and get the most out of Phoenix.